The New Prison of Language: Some Words in English Against the Oppression of Mandatory English in Professional Philosophy.

 Now a little détour.
 (Oh God!, there’s that nasty Descartes under the bed again.)

-One could argue that the modern hegemony and tyranny of English was historically preceded by two very similar linguistic oppressions.
+One could argue that the modern hegemony and tyranny of English were historically preceded by two very similar linguistic oppressions.

 In medieval times, Latin was “the most universal language” and “the global language par excellence” as a result of earlier oppression by the Romans, and then by the Catholic (aka “universal”) Church.